 Back in Melbourne, the search for bicycles is never finished.
 Andy Gild, one of B4H’s founders, knows exactly how difficult it can be to find them.
 ‘There are so many bicycles out there – broken or forgotten – on their way to being rusted and thrown into landfill.
 But by creating awareness about the impact those bicycles can have, we can save them from nature’s grip and put them to good use.’

 It seems to Andy that starting the Melbourne B4H chapter was a mix of happenstance and fate.
 When she came across a project sending bicycles to Africa ten years ago, it resonated immediately.
 ‘As a commuter cyclist who grew up in South Africa, it really stood out to me.
 I remember being a young girl in Cape Town, and walking 10 kilometres to fundraise for kids in need.
 In hindsight, the challenge of that single experience has been such an important driver for me.’

 Whether it’s a mother’s new ride to work, a child’s first hobby, or a father’s way to pick up medicine, every donated bicycle serves a purpose in its new home.
-If you don’t have a bicycle to donate, you can get involved by packing containers, repairing bicycle, or giving support directly through The Intrepid Foundation.
+If you don’t have a bicycle to donate, you can get involved by packing containers, repairing bicycle, or giving support through fundraising.